Cholmes24/JID-0338/README.md

   * Desktop Application:

-    * Navigate to the JID-0338 GitHub repository and select the PHPDesktop folder by clicking on this link https://github.com/Cholmes24/JID-0338/tree/master/PHPDesktop
+    * Navigate to the JID-0338 GitHub repository and select the [PHPDesktop folder](https://github.com/Cholmes24/JID-0338/tree/master/PHPDesktop)

     * Download the HEMAScorecardClientInstaller.exe from GitHub.